PSA: Do not use Mohist.

 Note: this PSA is not about whether or not we will help you if you run Mohist.
-That question is answered on the
+That question is answered on the official EssentialsX downloads page and changelogs.

 This PSA is about security and dangerous behaviour by the Mohist project.